internetlehrer/MultiVc/README.md

 # ILIAS MultiVc-Plugin

 ## Note
 Please use branch 'release7' for ILIAS 7, 6 and 5.4.
+Install it with 'git clone -b release7 --single-branch https://github.com/internetlehrer/MultiVc MultiVc'.

-A branch for ILIAS 8 is coming soon.
+Please use branch 'release8' for ILIAS 8.
+Install it with 'git clone -b release8 --single-branch https://github.com/internetlehrer/MultiVc MultiVc'.